mcd500/ta-ref/doc/gitlab_settings.md

 Runner registered successfully.
 Feel free to start it, but if it's running already the config should be automatically reloaded!
 ```

-This settings is reflected on `/etc/gitlab-runner/config.toml`.
-You can edit this file directly:
+This settings is reflected on `/etc/gitlab-runner/config.toml`

 ```sh
 # see https://qiita.com/South_/items/f9cc9f1413d52c076fd2#%E4%B8%A6%E5%88%97%E5%AE%9F%E8%A1%8C%E6%95%B0%E3%82%92%E5%A2%97%E3%82%84%E3%81%99